The Finite State MAC with Cooperative Encoders and Delayed CSI: Channel Models and Notation

 The remainder of the paper is organized as follows.
 In Section \ref{Channel Model} we describe the two communication models of interest -- the FSM-MAC with a common message and delayed CSI and the FSM-MAC with partially cooperative encoders and delayed CSI.
 In Sections \ref{Common_Result} and \ref{Conf_Result}, we state the capacity results for the common message and conferencing models, respectively.
 Each result is followed by its proof.
 Section \ref{Gauss_Diagonal_Model} follows with the definition of the vector Gaussian FSM-MAC with diagonal channel transfer matrices and the derivation of the maximization problem defining its capacity region.
 The regions for the corresponding common message model and the scalar setting are given as special cases.
 The two-state Gaussian example is discussed in this section as well.
 Finally, Section \ref{summary} summarizes the main achievements and insights presented in this paper along with some possible future research directions and extensions.

-\section{CHANNEL MODELS AND NOTATION}
+\section{\textsc{Channel Models and Notation}}

 In this paper, we investigate the capacity region of the FSM-MAC with partially cooperative encoders, full CSI at the decoder (receiver) and delayed CSI at the encoders (transmitters), as illustrated in Fig. \ref{MAC Conference Delay_int}.
 To this end, we first consider a different setting, which is the FSM-MAC with a common message and the same CSI properties, as depicted in Fig. \ref{MAC Common Delay}.
 The derivation of the capacity region for the latter common message setting forms the basis for the achievability proof for the former setting where a conferencing link exists between the encoders.
 Since most definitions for both channels follow similar lines, we start by defining the common message setting and then extend the description for the setting of partially cooperative encoders.
-Throughout this work we use the following notations.
-Scalars are denoted by lower case letters whereas random variables are denoted by upper case letters.
-Calligraphic letters are used to denote sets, e.g., $\mathcal{X}$, while the cardinality of a set $\mathcal{X}$ is denoted by $|\mathcal{X}|$.
-We denote deterministic column vectors by boldface lower case letter, namely $\mathbf{x}=(x_1,\ldots,x_N)^T$ (the vector's dimensions will be stated explicitly), while random column vectors are denoted by boldface upper case letters as $\mathbf{X}$.
-Matrices are denoted by non-italicized upper case letters, e.g., $\mathrm{X}$, and we use $X^n$ to denote the sequence $\{X_1,\ldots,X_n\}$.
-Probability mass functions (PMFs) are denoted by the capital letter $P$, subscripted by the name of the random variable and its possible conditioning.
-For example, for two jointly distributed random variables $X$ and $Y$, let $P_X$, $P_{X,Y}$, and $P_{X|Y}$ denote, respectively, the PMF of $X$, the joint PMF of $(X,Y)$, and the conditional PMF of $X$ given $Y$.
-In particular, when $X$ and $Y$ are discrete, $P_{X|Y}$ represents the stochastic matrix whose elements are given by $P_{X|Y}(x|y)=\mathbb{P}\big[X = x|Y = y\big]$.
-We omit subscripts for notational simplicity whenever clear from the context.